yadavnikhil03/Password_evaluation_tool/README.md

 ### **Usage**

--Download the Latest packge from Releases
+-Download the Latest packge from Releases.
--Extract the ZIP
+-Extract the ZIP.
--Now Drag and Drop the Extracted Folder on VS-Code -Run the main.py
+-Now Drag and Drop the Extracted Folder on VS-Code.
+-Run the main.py .
 -This will automatically open your default browser at [localhost](http://localhost:8000).

 3. **Evaluate Passwords:**